ananthakumaran/paisa/docs/blog/posts/localization.md

 Paisa also allows you to control the number of digits shown after the decimal point.
 By default, it's set to zero.

+### `time_zone`

+Paisa by default will try to use the system time zone.
+But if you deploy the application in a server, then you would have to set the time zone explicitly, as the server time zone might not be same as your local time zone.
+The time zone is used to parse and format dates.

 ## Journal